DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 ## Starting the server

 You should now have the two scripts, `electrum-personal-server` and `electrum-personal-server-rescan` in a Python folder on your computer.
 The default location for the scripts should be `~/Library/Python/3.7/bin`.
 Open a new finder window and navigate to the folder by pasting the path in `Go>Go To Folder`.
 If you used Python 3.6 change 3.7 to 3.6.
 If you want to navigate to the folder manually you might have to show hidden folders to find it.

 We are going to create a simple script to automate the start of the server.

-We need the path to the file `electrum-personal-server` and to the file `config.cfg` that we modified in the unziooed folder earlier.
+We need the path to the file `electrum-personal-server` and to the file `config.cfg` that we modified in the unzipped folder earlier.
 I'm going to place the script on the desktop, you can place it there for now and move it later if you like.

 Create a new textfile and paste the paths to the file.
 If you use python 3.7 and placed the unzipped file in your home directory, the line should be like this:
 ```